gravity-technologies/grvt-ts-sdk/README.md

   metadata
 );

-// Note: The signature field is optional.
-If not provided, the SDK will automatically compute it using the apiSecret.

-// Deposit funds to your account
-// Note: The privateKey is the private key of the wallet you want to send funds from const depositResult = await client.deposit({
-  privateKey: 'your-sending-wallet-private-key', // Private key of the wallet sending the funds
+// Request deposit approval
+// This API is used to get signature for a deposit before executing it const depositApproval = await client.requestDepositApproval({
   l1Sender: 'your-l1-address', // L1 address of the sending wallet
   l2Receiver: 'your-l2-address', // Your L2 address to receive the funds
-  amount: '100',
-  chainId: EChain.ETHEREUM // or EChain.ARBITRUM
+  l1Token: 'token-contract-address', // L1 token contract address
+  amount: '100' // Amount to deposit
 });

 // Withdraw funds from your account
 // Note: For withdrawals, the signature is automatically computed by the SDK using the apiSecret.